GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 **Development Phases: From Baseline to Object Detection**

-Following the initial baseline model, the research progressed through five systematic improvement phases, each building on findings from the previous stage.
+Following the initial baseline model, the research progressed through six systematic improvement phases, each building on findings from the previous stage.

 **Phase 1: Overfitting Correction**
 The baseline model exhibited overfitting, training loss diverged from validation loss at epoch 9 and validation accuracy plateaued at 97%, indicating inflated performance.
 Phase 1 introduced dropout regularization (0.1), reduced learning rate (2e-5), weight decay (0.01), cosine learning rate scheduling, and early stopping with patience of 3 epochs.
 The model trained for 17 epochs before early stopping triggered, achieving an honest baseline of 96.5% validation accuracy with significantly reduced overfitting.